jakeyap/ADC_experiments/verilog_readme.txt

 iverilog is the verilog intepreter tool gtkwave is the GUI to view the results

+Need to go dig the directories for where iverilog and GTKwave are in, then add the to environent variables.

 let's say you have a file called testbench.v and there are 2 modules called moduleA.v and moduleB.v that are instantiated inside testbench.

 the command to run the simulation is as follows.